 The thing is that there are lots of people who have been excluded from all those.
-There are about 3 million people who have recently become self-employed or are company directors of small limited companies—people who have not received a single penny from the Government—and their business has really suffered.
-I just hope that the Government still have something more to say about those people because they are in real financial trouble and they need support now.
+There are about 3 million people who have recently become self-employed or are directors of small limited companies—people who have not received a single penny from the Government—and their business has really suffered.
+I just hope that the Government still have something more to say about those people, because they are in real financial trouble and they need support now.
 My local authority still needs £2.5 million to make sure that Tylorstown tip does not fall further into the river, and that is the responsibility of the Westminster Government.
-Will he please guarantee that that money happens now?
+Will the Secretary of State please guarantee that that money happens now?

 I completely understand that, as my hon.
 Friend the Member for South West Bedfordshire (Andrew Selous) and the hon.
 Gentleman have said, some businesses and individuals are facing real difficulties at this point.
 We have provided £160 billion-worth of support in the past few months and the Chancellor announced another £30 billion.
 I say to the hon.
 Gentleman that through the self-employed scheme we have supported about 2.6 million individuals, and of course businesses are able to get bounce-back loans, more than 1 million of which have been approved.
 Again, if he has individual cases to raise, I am happy to look at them.

-Words such as “mutual recognition regime” sound benign, yet some 1 million people have signed a National Farmers Union petition and organisations such as the Royal Society for the Prevention of Cruelty to Animals and Compassion in World Farming have expressed their fears, so why should my constituents believe the Minister’s promises of munificence?
-To paraphrase the old adage, should we beware this time not of Greeks but of the British bearing gifts, less than a Trojan horse but this time for Trump’s America?
+Words such as “mutual recognition regime” sound benign, yet some 1 million people have signed a National Farmers Union petition, and organisations such as the Royal Society for the Prevention of Cruelty to Animals and Compassion in World Farming have expressed their fears, so why should my constituents believe the Minister’s promises of munificence?
+To paraphrase the old adage, should we beware this time not Greeks but the British bearing gifts, less than a Trojan horse, but this time for Trump’s America?

 The Chancellor set out the position on the furlough scheme clearly.
 As the hon.
 Lady knows, he announced the job retention bonus.
-On green jobs, she will also know that in his summer statement he announced an extra £3 billion for energy efficiency in homes and in public buildings, and that will support about 140,000 green jobs.
+She will also know that in his summer statement he announced an extra £3 billion for energy efficiency in homes and in public buildings, and that will support about 140,000 green jobs.

 This White Paper, in ensuring the seamless internal market within the UK that this Government are delivering, is an excellent thing, particularly given that we are delivering the democratic will of the people in leaving the EU.
 Does my right hon.
 Friend agree that it is particularly good for small and microbusinesses in vast rural constituencies such as mine, where 97% of businesses are small or micro-sized?

-Yes, indeed, because if there were regulatory barriers, for instance, if there were even small differences on things such as food labelling requirements, costs would of course be raised for small businesses, which they ultimately may pass on to consumers.
+Yes, indeed, because if there were regulatory barriers, for instance, if there were even small differences in things such as food labelling requirements, costs would of course be raised for small businesses, which they might ultimately pass on to consumers.
 Therefore what we are proposing is good not only for businesses of all sizes, but for consumers.

-These structural arrangements are enormously important, but they only go so far because so are political culture and drive to ensure that we get Britain back to work.
-Yet Government purchasing rules and practice still grovel to so-called EU rules—unlike, incidentally, most other EU countries.
+These structural arrangements are enormously important, but they go only so far, because so are political culture and drive to ensure that we get Britain back to work.
+Yet Government purchasing rules and practice still grovel to so-called EU rules—unlike, incidentally, those in most other EU countries.
 Now the Government are free of those rules, when are they going to actively back British business and British workers in England, Scotland, Wales and Northern Ireland?
 There are no more EU excuses.
 Act now!

 I warmly welcome my right hon.
 Friend’s statement.
 The internal market could not be more important to my constituents.
 Their businesses and jobs and, crucially, our economic recovery from covid depend on seamless trade throughout the UK, particularly because of the border we share with England.
 Will my right hon.
 Friend ignore any hysteria from the Labour party in Wales and press full steam ahead with the Bill, because my constituents will welcome it?